johnmcneilstudio/npm-task-runner/README.md

 # NPM TASK RUNNER

-Building the ideal NPM task runner for the team.
+A NPM task runner, without a task runner.
+For the world.

-Listing plugins / tasks needed for now.

 [CONTRIBUTE](./CONTRIBUTE.md)